Clear20-22/Java-Project/README.md

 - **Sign-out Confirmation** – Ensures secure logout.
 - **"About Us" Page** – Provides details about the cafeteria and its services.

-## Download Instructions

-### DU Cafeteria Management System

-A JavaFX and MySQL-based cafeteria management system designed for the **Science Complex, University of Dhaka**.
-The system provides functionalities for user authentication, food ordering, inventory management, and sales tracking.

----

-## 📥 Download and Setup Instructions
+## Download and Setup Instructions

 ### **1. Download the ZIP File:**
 Download the project ZIP file from the [repository](#).